Hotel Sustainability: New Features on Google and Booking.com

 “Climate change is no longer a distant threat,” said Pichai.
 “It’s increasingly local and personal.
 Around the world, wildfires, flooding and other extreme weather continue to affect our health, our economies, and our future together on our planet.
 We need urgent and meaningful solutions to address this pressing challenge.”

 While opting into these new features may well still be optional, it is definitely an inherent responsibility to share your sustainability actions with the world.

 There is no denying the definite shift of consumer consciousness towards companies who are actively trying to reduce their footprints to help make the world a better place.

 What better way to get started than to take advantage of both Booking and Google’s new offers.

 Of course, to be able to showcase what you are doing, you need to get started.
-To get you inspired and help you on your journey, take a look at this link to my Google Made Easy eBook - A Toolkit for Hotels:
+To get you inspired and help you on your journey, take a look this video:

 Found inspiration here?
 Scroll right down to the bottom and leave a comment.
 If you would like to receive more helpful, relatable, and actionable content relevant to your business, click here to sign up to my email list.
 No spam, no bombarding you.
 Just really useful stuff.
 I look forward to having you onboard :)